This post is from our contributing sponsor, Time4Learning.

 Adjusting Your Schedule

 With homeschooling, nothing is set in concrete — even your treasured schedule.
-If you are a homeschooling parent that regards your schedule as untouchable, consider relaxing it or tweaking it a bit.
+If you are a homeschooling parent who regards your schedule as untouchable, consider relaxing it or tweaking it a bit.
 It could be just the ticket to boost your homeschooling progress.

 Provide additional free time, wake your children up twenty minutes later, or forego the 30-minute drive during rush hour for a “so-so” elective.
-You have flexibility on your side, so why not use it.
+You have flexibility on your side, so why not use it?

-Some parents even go a step further — they change their lesson time from morning to afternoon, or even reserve some work, say reading or writing, for after dinner.
+Some parents even go a step further — they change their lesson time from morning to afternoon or even reserve some work, say reading or writing, for after dinner.
 You may discover that your children thrive when they have lessons at different times during the day.
 Changing things up also prepares them for the unpredictable environment they’ll experience in the real world.

 Altering Your Curriculum